English | Български

 History

-The National Museum of Natural History (NMNHS) has a history of more than one hundred and twenty years.
+The National Museum of Natural History at the Bulgarian Academy of Sciences has a history of more than one hundred and thirty years.
 It is the oldest museum in Bulgaria and the oldest and richest among the natural history museums on the Balkan Peninsula… [more]